NathanaelSantos/Dynamic-Maze-Search-Algorithms/README.md

 ## How to Play
 - Press the B key to activate or deactivate the "paint mode" (activated by default).
 - You can draw new walls in the maze by clicking with the left button of the mouse, while the paint mode is activated.
+- Press the S key to save a maze file.
+You can open it in the option "Import save".
 - After drawing your maze, press the SPACE key to show the search algorithm menu.
 - Select the algorithm by clicking with the left button of the mouse.
 - Enjoy watching.